 Simply put: it’s crushing.

 Opening track The 420th Crusade (Ha!
 Great title!) kicks the album off to a rollicking good start.
-The track begins with slow instrumentals that ease the listener into a trance akin to one feels with a contact high (…not that I’d know what that feels like), and even when Phil’s vocals, Josh’s drums, and Ray’s blistering fretwork picks up in pace, The 420th Crusade carries a melodic grace that perfectly leads into the pummeling death metal featured on the rest of the album.
+The track begins with slow instrumentals that ease the listener into a trance akin to one feels with a contact high (…not that I’d know what that feels like, but if I was to try it I could start by looking at the online dispensary canada to have it delivered to my door), and even when Phil’s vocals, Josh’s drums, and Ray’s blistering fretwork picks up in pace, The 420th Crusade carries a melodic grace that perfectly leads into the pummeling death metal featured on the rest of the album.

 As heard on tracks like Grass Oblit, Final Exhalation, and Chronic Breed, the heavy riffage on ‘Left Hand Pass’ packs a wallop, yet it’s on the second track In Dank Purity where the LP really hits its stride: the guitar work is incredibly heavy yet intricate, the bass is pulse pounding yet has groove, and the drumming is chaotic yet focused.
 Incredibly, all of these disparate instrumentals coalesce into exemplary death metal that is unpredictable yet structured which is a great quality that every good death metal band possesses.

 CANNABIS CORPSE’s excellent musicianship is only topped by the band’s sharp sense of humor that can be heard in Phil’s vocals.
-While, yes, ‘Left Hand Pass’ is a punishing death metal record, the album’s pot filled references give the LP a charming comedic edge that never lets up.
-I can’t even begin to count the numerous times I snorted with laughter while listening to this album.
+While, yes, ‘Left Hand Pass’ is a punishing death metal record, the album’s pot filled references could give the uninitiated head-banger, marijuana laced mental images; Sour Diesel pre roll joint, anyone!
+The weed references do give the LP a charming comedic edge that never lets up.
+I can’t even begin to count the numerous times I snorted with laughter while listening to this album – it totally made me want to look at where to buy weed online once it was all over.
 In particular, the track “Papryus Containing the Spell to Protect Its Possessor Against Attacks from He Who Is in the Bong Water” is an absolute riot, and Phil’s vocals, where he earnestly screams: “We must get high!” as if his life depended on it, will elicit more than just a few chuckles.

 By the end, ‘Left Hand Pass’ is a good addition to CANNABIS CORPSE’s discography.
 While the the album doesn’t reinvent the wheel, ‘Left Hand Pass’ is a blazingly (pun intended) fine death metal record worth lighting a joint to.